Oxfam: Focus

 Oxfam has provided relief services during various global crises, including the Israeli–Palestinian conflict, North Korean famine, 2011 East Africa drought, 2012 Sahel drought, Nepal earthquake, and Yemeni crisis.
 The Bosfam NGO was also founded in May 1995 by women participating in an Oxfam GB psychosocial 'radionice' project to support internally displaced women during the Bosnian war.
 Oxfam has become a globally recognized leader in providing water sanitation to impoverished and war-torn areas the world over.
 In 2012, Oxfam became one of the humanitarian groups that comprise the UK's Rapid Response Facility to ensure clean water in the wake of humanitarian disasters.

-A January 2014 Oxfam report stated that the 85 wealthiest individuals in the world have a combined wealth equal to that of the bottom 50% of the world's population, or about 3.5 billion people.
-In January 2015, Oxfam reported that the wealthiest 1 percent will own more than half of the global wealth by 2016.
+A January 2014 Oxfam report claimed the 85 wealthiest individuals in the world have a combined wealth equal to that of the bottom 50% of the world's population, or about 3.5 billion people.
+In January 2015, Oxfam predicted the wealthiest 1% of income earners will own more than half of global wealth by 2016.
 An Oxfam report released in 2017 stated that eight billionaires possess the same amount of wealth as the poorest half of humanity.

 The current focus of Oxfam's campaigns includes economic inequality (including tax justice), gender justice and climate change.